 Bee's didn't originally, and probably the first one or two replacements, but since then and currently they have a grease nipple (not that annual greasing has prevented wear!).
 One piece UJs are sealed for life.
 The supplied nipple is an angled one, and is in two parts i.e. a straight nipple screwing into an angled base.
 With the steering turned to the appropriate position the nipple is pointing straight up, so easy to get a 6mm socket on to unscrew it from its base, which I had previously screwed in to the tapered threads so as to position the nipple between the two yokes.
 I have the idea of making an adapter by finding a bolt that screws into the nipple base, drilling a hole through that, cutting the head off, then drilling and tapping a for straight standard nipple to screw in to the bolt.
 The first brass bolt I find in my box of bits screws into the nipple base.
 It's a bit loose as the threads aren't the same but should be OK as I only intend to use it for greasing, replacing it with the under-sized nipple between services.
 The bolt has a 3BA thread, so I drill and tap the standard-sized nipple right the way through (it doesn't need a ball and spring to keep dirt out as it isn't staying on the car) making it easier to clear out swarf afterwards, and I pump a little grease through the assembled nipple and adapter stud just to make sure they are clean.
 Unscrew the under-sized nipple, screw in my adapter, pump grease gently until some issues from the cups, and none comes from where the adapter screws into the nipple base, which I reckon is a pretty good result!
 Finally unscrew the adapter and refit the under-sized nipple (which still has its ball and spring to keep dirt out of course).
 All I have to do now it put the adapter in a small poly bag and keep it somewhere I can find it at the next service ...

-UJ change for both CB and RB types is a fairly straightforward operation - jack the wheels off the ground, remove the four rack bolts, pull it forwards about an inch or so (the wheels will toe in) and with the CB column shaft pulled back (early collapsible column inners move in and out a couple of inches) there should be enough room to get either UJ assembly off the shafts.
+UJ change for both CB and RB types is a fairly straightforward operation, especially for the early column as that can pulled back enough to get the UJ off and back on with the rack in-situ.
+For the others jack the wheels off the ground, remove the four rack bolts, and with the UJ clamp bolts removed pull it forwards about an inch or so (the wheels will toe in) and there should be enough room to get the UJs off the shafts, and the later CB column can slide up a bit to make that easier.

 RB is just a straight swap from here, for CB removing the circlips and tapping the yokes knocked the cups out, but the new ones need the big vice to press them in, so no problems of them being loose next year!
 I then go to grease it using the supplied nipple and find it is smaller than standard, so my grease gun doesn't fit.
 The tapping in the UJ body is also smaller than normal so a standard nipple won't fit that either.
 Eventually I sort out a solution but in the meantime get on with checking the alignment of the column and rack shafts.
 When refitting the rack the rear bolts with spring-washers screw down into welded nuts in the brackets but the front ones go up through the cross-member brackets with spring-washers and nuts on top of the rack as there is a section of weld inside the bracket to hold the heads still with a finger-tip while tightening the nut.